 The value of a good product design is subjective — some people will get it at first glance while others simply wouldn’t understand.
 However, plenty of research and empirical data points to the business value of a great product design.
 For five years, McKinsey observed 300 publically listed companies across different countries and industries, studying the correlation between design approaches and economic success.
 And the McKinsey Design Index (MDI) they have reported reflects the design strength of companies.

 This research illustrated that companies with higher MDI had an annual growth rate percentage two times higher than the average.
-Additionally, the research also found that companies that stood out from their competitors had comparatively better financial performance.
+Additionally, the research also found that companies that stood out from their competitors had a comparatively better financial performance.

 It’s worth mentioning that great product design is crucial for both large and small enterprises but even more so for the latter as it can help them attract new users.